angular/angular/aio/content/tutorial/toh-pt0.md

 <div class="alert is-helpful">

+The `ng serve` command:

+* Builds the application
+* Starts the development server
+* Watches the source files
-The `ng serve` command builds the app, starts the development server, watches the source files, and rebuilds the application as you make changes to those files.
+* Rebuilds the application as you make changes

 The `--open` flag opens a browser to `http://localhost:4200`.